B1tch0/hello-world/README.md

 # hello-world

 My first GitHub repository

-Hello this is new for me and I started to code since this morning.
+Hello this is new for me, I started to code since this morning.